Mortgage Broker Costs 2023: How Much Do Mortgage Brokers Charge?

 However, due to the fact that brokers can operate on a commission basis through the lender, mortgage brokers such as Boon Brokers can give you the highest level of service without incurring you any costs.

-There really isn’t a catch when it comes to fee-free brokers, but as we mentioned previously, you really do need to be confident in the quality of the service that the broker will deliver.
+There really isn’t a catch when it comes to fee-free brokers, but as we mentioned previously, you need to be confident in the quality of the service that the broker will deliver.

-You should remember that the financial implication of obtaining a mortgage deal with a better interest rate can be very significant.
-Over a 25 or 30-year term, even a small percentage of difference could end up costing you thousands of pounds more or less over the full term.
+It is important to remember that the financial implication of obtaining a mortgage deal with a better interest rate can be very significant.
+Over a 25 or 30-year term, even a small percentage of difference could end up costing you thousands of pounds over the full term.

-However, you can move to a new mortgage deal once your fixed rate ends, so this is another factor to consider when you are thinking about whether to go with a fee-free broker or one with a charge.
+However, you can move to a new mortgage deal once your fixed rate ends.
+This is another factor to consider when you are thinking about whether to go with a fee-free broker or not.

-If you are paying an additional £500 or more every two or three years when you switch mortgages, you are going to end up paying a huge amount in mortgage broker costs.
+If you are paying an additional £500 or more every two to three years when switching your mortgage, you will end up paying a huge amount in mortgage broker costs.

-This is why it is a good idea to try and find a high-quality fee-free broker that you trust, so you can go back to each time you want to find a new mortgage deal.
+This is why it is a good idea to find a high-quality fee-free broker that you trust.
+It is then very easy to go back each time when you need to remortgage.

-However, if the commission was completely removed then it could lead to brokers charging high fees for their services, so this is another reason to make sure the broker you choose is regulated by the FCA.
+However, if the commission was completely removed it could lead to brokers charging high fees for their services.
+This is another reason to make sure the broker you choose is regulated by the FCA.

 Is a mortgage broker fee worth the money?

-Your broker should have exclusive access to the best deals on the market, deals that you would not be able to get hold of if you were looking directly for lenders.
 They might have worked with specific lenders for years and agreed a special type of deal that will save you a large amount of money.
+The better their knowledge of the mortgage market, the quicker and easier the application process should be for you.

 How many homebuyers use a mortgage broker?

-Despite the fact a good mortgage broker is likely to be able to find homeowners a much better product than they could secure themselves, well over a third of mortgage holders (39 per cent) have never used one.
+Despite the fact a good mortgage broker is likely to be able to find homeowners a much better deal than they could secure themselves, well over a third of mortgage holders have never used one.

-We conducted an independent survey of almost 2,000 mortgage holders* to ask how many had used a mortgage broker when securing a mortgage in the past.
-We discovered that on average 39 per cent of homeowners had never used one, but the number rose to half (49 per cent) of over 55s.
-This means many homeowners could have reached full ownership of their property – having now paid off their mortgage – without ever having had professional advice to help them secure the best deal.
-Over a lifetime of mortgage payments that potentially means they’ve been paying out thousands of pounds on unnecessary interest and fees.
+This means many homeowners could have paid off their mortgage without ever having had professional advice to help them secure the best deal.
+Over a lifetime of mortgage payments that could mean they’ve paid out thousands of pounds on unnecessary interest and fees.

-Younger homeowners are more likely to consult an expert, with three out of four (74 per cent) of 25 to 34s saying they have used a broker for a home loan.
+Younger homeowners are more likely to consult an expert, with three out of four of 25 to 34s saying they have used a broker for a home loan.

-Buying a property is usually the biggest outlay that you will ever have and as well as the price of the property, there are many additional costs such as mortgage arrangement fees, interest fees, solicitors’ fees, valuation fees etc.
+Buying a property is usually your biggest investment in life and a decision that is not to be taken lightly.
+As well as the actual price of the property, there are many additional costs such as mortgage arrangement fees, interest fees, solicitors’ fees and valuation fees.

-Therefore, you should be as financially savvy as possible and the more expertise and help you have with your mortgage application process, the better chance you will have of getting the right deal for your specific requirements.
+The more expertise and help you have with your mortgage application process, the better your chance of securing the right deal for your specific situation.

-If there are any factors such as poor credit history, or you are self-employed or any other reason that makes it harder to get a standard mortgage, a broker will be the best option for finding deals for your situation.
+If there are any factors such as poor credit history, being self-employed or any other reason that makes it harder to get a standard mortgage, a broker will be the best option for finding you the best deal.

-You shouldn’t get put off with the idea that a free service means is a lower quality service, because brokers like Boon Brokers can give you the best level of service but make their money by charging the lender rather than the mortgage applicant.
+A free service does not mean lower quality.
+Brokers like Boon Brokers can give you the best level of service but make their money by charging the lender rather than the mortgage applicant.

-However, you should do enough research about the broker to find out whether they are going to be the best option for you.
-A broker that has many years of experience working in the industry will be able to save you a considerable amount of money because they will know exactly which deal works out best financially, so you should take your time in selecting one.
+A broker that has many years of experience working in the industry will be able to save you a considerable amount of money because they will know exactly which deal works out best financially.